AISPRG/aisprg.github.io/content/research/_index.md

                 Our group focuses on advancing knowledge and developing innovative solutions in the following key areas:

-                * **Visual data security and privacy protection**
+                * **Data security and privacy protection**

-                    Enhancing the safety and confidentiality of visual information through innovative AI-driven solutions.
+                    Enhancing the safety and confidentiality of data through innovative AI-driven solutions.

                     * Face De-identification.
                     * Privacy attacks and defenses on visual data
+                    * Privacy of health data

-                * **Deepfake Detection**
+                * **Deepfake/Misinformation Detection**

                     Developing advanced techniques to identify and mitigate manipulated media for secure and trustworthy digital spaces.

-                * **Machine learning and privacy**
+                * **AI security and privacy**

-                    Designing machine learning methods that prioritize data protection and ethical use of sensitive information.

-                * **Fairness in AI and Machine Learning**

-                    Ensuring AI systems are unbiased, equitable, and transparent to foster trust and inclusivity in technology.
+                    Ensuring AI systems are secure, trustworthy, unbiased, equitable, and transparent to foster trust and inclusivity in technology.

+                   *Attackes and defences in AI and Machine Learning *Fairness in AI and Machine Learning
+                   *AI model safety risk assessment

         # # Featured Projects